 Study area and sampling campaign

-Qingcaosha Reservoir was located at the mouth of the Yangtze River south branch and north of Changxing Island.
+Qingcaosha Reservoir is located at the mouth of the Yangtze River south branch and north of Changxing Island.
 Eight sites across the Qingcaosha Reservoir were studied as shown in Fig. 1 for an overall monitor of the reservoir.
-Water samples were collected about 0.5 m below the water surface from each sample site and stored in two sets of different containers.
-Specifically, 1.5 L water were stored in sterile polyethylene bottles and 1 L water were stored in brown glass bottles for antibiotics analysis.
-Appropriate amount of hydrochloric acid was added into the glass bottles to inhibit microbial activity.
+Water samples were collected about 0.5 m below the water surface from each sampling site and stored in two sets of different containers.
+Specifically, 1.5 L water were stored in sterile polyethylene bottles for DNA extraction and 1 L water were stored in brown glass bottles for antibiotics analysis.
+Appropriate amount of hydrochloric acid was added into the glass bottles to a final pH less than 2 to inhibit microbial activity.
 Then the water samples were transported to the laboratory on ice and stored at 4 ℃ before treatment within 24 h.
 Sampling campaigns were carried out in November 26th, 2018 with air temperature (AT) ranging from 12 to 17 ℃, February 24th, 2019 (AT: 6 - 12 °C) and May 31th, 2019 (AT: 18 - 25 ℃), respectively.
 The precipitation in November 2018 and February 2019 was relatively low, the sampling campaign in May 2019 was characterized by heavy rainfalls.